Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: IVT Process and Reaction Network

 \subsection{Critical Process Parameters}

-Based on the study in \cite{van2021quality}, Table~\ref{table:CPP_and_CQA} summarizes the critical process parameters (CPPs) that impact the quality and yield of IVT production.
+The RNA product quality is associated with the percentage of impurities coming from the synthesis of short abortive RNAs and the degradation of the full length RNAs.
+Based on the study in \cite{van2021quality}, Table~\ref{table:CPP_and_CQA} summarizes the critical process parameters (CPPs) that impact the quality and yield of IVT production process.
 These CPPs include the pH level in the reactor, as well as the concentrations of magnesium, DNA template, T7 RNAP, and NTPs.
 They are actively involved in the regulatory reaction network of the IVT process (see Figure~\ref{fig:regulatory_networks}).
 The regulatory mechanisms discussed below will be integrated into the proposed stochastic reaction network model in Section~\ref{sec.IVT-StochasticModels}.

 \begin{itemize} \item [(1)] \textbf{pH:} The pH, reflecting the concentration of hydrogen (H) ions, plays a critical role in enzyme binding to DNA template, enzyme activity, and RNA degradation rate during the IVT process.
 T7 RNAP exhibits optimal activity at a pH range of 7.9 $\sim$ 8.1 \cite{kartje2021revisiting}, although it can still function within a pH range of 7.3 $\sim$ 8.3.
 Deviations from this range may potentially decrease enzyme activity, negatively affecting the yield and RNA product quality.
-Therefore, it is crucial to continuously monitor the pH level during the IVT process and evaluate its impact. \item [(2)] \textbf{Magnesium:} Mg is an essential cofactor in IVT reactions.
+Therefore, it is crucial to continuously monitor and control the pH level during the IVT process and evaluate its impact. \item [(2)] \textbf{Magnesium:} Mg is an essential cofactor in the IVT reactions.
 It plays a critical role in stabilizing T7RNAP-DNA complex and promoting RNA synthesis \cite{vernon1988role}.
 However, a too high concentration of $\mbox{Mg}^{2+}$ also favors RNA degradation. \item [(3)] \textbf{PPi:} As PPi is continuously produced during the IVT process, it can result in the formation and precipitation of magnesium pyrophosphate (Mg$_2$PPi).
 This can reduce the available free $\mbox{Mg}^{2+}$ ions in the solution and ultimately lead to a decrease in the IVT process yield.
 To avoid this, an enzyme called inorganic pyrophosphatase (iPPase) \cite{tersteeg2022purification} can be utilized to hydrolyze the PPi, preventing the formation of magnesium pyrophosphate and ensuring that magnesium ions stay in the solution, thereby optimizing T7 RNAP enzyme activity.